FindoraNetwork/findora-toolbox/README.md

 # EasyNode.PRO Validator Toolbox for Findora

 ## Findora Validator Toolbox
 Here's our validator toolbox for the Findora network.

+This is a new product, there's a lot of enhancements yet to come but if you have any ideas put them into our [issues tracker](https://github.com/easy-node-pro/validatortoolbox_fra/issues)!

 ## Requirements
 TBD, works well on all tested nodes atm, Ubuntu 20.04LTS & 22.04LTS